EficodeDemoOrg/copilot-advanced-exercises/README.md

         * Customize UX-friendly validation rules
         ```

-### Model Context Protocol recap and Postgres MCP server installation
+### Model Context Protocol recap and MCP server installation
 * **Purpose:** Understand how MCP servers work, how they can be run locally, familiarize with the selection of MCP servers.
 * **MCP Recap:**
     * MCP (Model Context Protocol) servers provide a standardized way to interact with various tools, services, and systems.